openstack-archive/snap-nova-hypervisor/README.md

 as part of a snap based OpenStack deployment:

  - nova-compute
- - nova-api-metadata (provided for local metadata service use):w
+ - nova-api-metadata (provided for local metadata service use)
  - neutron-openvswitch-agent
  - neutron-dhcp-agent
  - neutron-l3-agent